CodeLawd/youtube-clone-with-html-and-css/README.md

 You can clone this repo, fork it or do whatever you like with it (but please don't delete it 😄).

 This clone was built as a fun prject in class.
 Nothing serious.

+You can access the full site here https://codelawd.github.io/youtube-clone-with-html-and-css/